ngutn24/RollBuddy/README.md

 #### Frontend

 1. The `build_frontend` task needs to be run, to create a static build
-2. Running the `npm_start` task will run a local server
+2. Running the `run_frontend` task will run a local server

 #### Backend